Ararder/Arvid-Harder/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-I am a Psychology student at Karolinska Institutet.
-Im interested in datascience, molecular psychiatry, personality and weightlifting/running.
+I am a psychology student at Karolinska Institute.
+Interests range from molecular psychiatry to running and weightlifting.